rexrainbow/phaser3-rex-notes/docs/docs/imagebox.md

 });
 ```

+- `scaleUp` : Scale up or keep original size of image when size of imageBox is larger.
+    - `true` : Scale up image when size of imageBox is larger.
+    - `false` : Keep original size of image size of imageBox is larger.
+Default behavior.
 - `width`, `height` : Resize this game object.
     - `undefined` : Use original size.
 Default behavior.
 - `background` : Game object of background, optional.
 This background game object will be resized to fit the size of imageBox.